StormLight14/plant-waterer/README.md

 ## What does it look like?
 This, except you'll have the pump inside of a water source, and the tube will go to your plant!

+Also hopefully a bit less messy than what I did.

 <img src='https://github.com/StormLight14/StormLight14/blob/main/img/waterer-image.jpg?raw=true' width='500'>